Sextuple bond: Aromatics

 Theoretical computations suggest that bent dimetallocenes have a higher bond order than their linear counterparts.
 For this reason, the Schaefer lab has investigated dimetallocenes for natural sextuple bonds.
-However, such compounds tend to exhibit Jahn-Teller distortion, rather than a true sextuple bond.
+However, such compounds tend to exhibit Jahn–Teller distortion, rather than a true sextuple bond.

 For example, dirhenocene is bent.
 Calculating its frontier molecular orbitals suggests the existence of relatively stable singlet and triplet states, with a sextuple bond in the singlet state.
-But that state is the excited one; the triplet ground state should exhibit a formal pentuple bond.
+But that state is the excited one; the triplet ground state should exhibit a formal quintuple bond.
 Similarly, for the dibenzene complexes Cr2(C6H6)2, Mo2(C6H6)2, and W2(C6H6)2, molecular bonding orbitals for the triplet states with symmetries D6h and D6d indicate the possibility of an intermetallic sextuple bond.
 Quantum chemistry calculations reveal, however, that the corresponding D2h singlet geometry is stabler than the D6h triplet state by 3-39 kcal/mol, depending on the central metal.

 Oxo ligands

-Both quantum mechanical calculations and photoelectron spectroscopy of the tungsten oxide clusters W2On (n = 1-6) indicate that increased oxidation state reduces the bond order in ditungsten.
-At first, the weak δ bonds break to yield a quadruply-bonded W2O; further oxidation generates the ditungsten complex W2O6 with two bridging oxo ligands and no direct W-W bonds.
+Both quantum mechanical calculations and photoelectron spectroscopy of the tungsten oxide clusters W2On (n = 1–6) indicate that increased oxidation state reduces the bond order in ditungsten.
+At first, the weak δ bonds break to yield a quadruply-bonded W2O; further oxidation generates the ditungsten complex W2O6 with two bridging oxo ligands and no direct W–W bonds.